be2bill/merchant-api-guidelines/README.md

 Some programming languages use to propose some kind of formalism (RFV).
 It is a good practice to follow the popular RFC in term of source code formatting and packaging.

+The code has to be written in english.

 ## Tests

 It is a required and very important point to deliver an automated test suite with the implementation.